This is me telling my story

 I believe in the power of our stories and the healing in letting ourselves be seen.
 As we are.
 I believe that our words and our work hold the key to change and freedom, for us all.

 I live in rural Sweden, where forests are deep, winters are dark and midsummer nights lasts forever.
-My favourite people on this earth is my man and our two kids.
+My favourite people on this earth are my two daughters.

 The owl is my animal.

 And I love tea.
 I mentioned that already?
 Well, here’s

 “There is no trouble so